 - Assist in promotional and creative activities.

-- Support the development of go-to-market product strategy,
+- Support the development of a go-to-market product strategy,

 - Help with the creation of brand marketing campaigns and analysis.